rks101/rks101/README.md

   year = {2018-2026}
 }

 <!--
-> _“I don’t know what’s the matter with people: they don’t learn by understanding; they learn by some other way—by rote or something.
-Their knowledge is so fragile!”_
-— Richard Feynman

-**rks101/rks101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 looking for help with ...
-- 💬 Ask me about ...
+- 💬 correct/feedback about ...
-- 📫 How to reach me: ...
+- 📫 reach me: ...
 - ⚡ Fun fact: ...
 -->

 <!--
 ### Privacy Disclosure

-The developer has disclosed that it will not collect or use your data.
+It does not and will not collect or use your data.
-The developer declares that your submitted data (if any) is:
+Your visits, submitted data (if any), are:
 - Not being sold to third parties, no exceptions.
-- Not being used or transferred for purposes that are unrelated to the core functionality of pages.
+- Not being used or transferred for unintended purposes.
 -->

 <!--